English | Vietnamese

 Grandparents, teachers, coaches, youth group leaders, health professionals, and other caregivers sometimes ask us, “How can I protect myself from a child getting upset with me and accusing me of abuse?”

 This is a common worry.
 In fact, we have led workshops for physical and occupational therapists who often have to touch kids in ways the kids hate, and these kids will sometimes complain that they are being abused.
 Sadly, because of worries about damage to their reputation, some adults feel afraid to hug kids, uncomfortable volunteering to help kids, and confused about what is and is not okay in terms of how they interact with kids.

-Here are six guidelines to help you avoid problems while giving young people the great gift of your time, guidance, and love.
+Here are seven guidelines to help you avoid problems while giving young people the great gift of your time, guidance, and love.

 1. Act in a way that you would be comfortable with everyone knowing about.